Lumi vs accessiBe

 | Site speed philosophy | No need to add an always-on overlay layer to every page | accessiBe says it loads asynchronously and doesn’t impact load times/optimization (Source) |

-For Shopify merchants, this is crucial because high-risk issues like missing alt text are tied directly to your catalog data and are best solved by fixing the underlying content once.
+For Shopify merchants, missing alt text is tied directly to catalog data and is best handled through reviewed updates to the underlying product content.

 Lumi’s Approach: